saleh-faghfoorian/RL-RRT-KDTree/README.md

 ## KD-Tree Partitioning
 A key component of our approach is **kd-tree partitioning**, which dynamically segments the environment based on obstacle distribution.
 This enables more efficient pathfinding by reducing complexity and enhancing local sampling strategies.

-*Figure: An example of kd-tree partitioning applied to a cluttered environment.*
+*Figure: An example of kd-tree partitioning.*

 <p align="center">
   <img src="2D_scenario1.gif" width="300">